xpladev/docs/content/en/develop/develop/tools/evm/governance-precompile.md

 # Governance Precompile Example

-This example demonstrates how to use the Governance precompile contract to query proposals and governance parameters.
+This example demonstrates how to use the Governance precompile contract to query proposals and governance parameters with viem and `@xpla/evm`.

 ## Prerequisites